algorandfoundation/deterministic-P256-kt/README.md

 # DeterministicP256 - Deterministically generate P-256 (Secp256r1) credentials

-A small library created for [Liquid Auth Android](https://github.com/algorandfoundation/liquid-auth-android) allowing users to specify a BIP39-compliant mnemonic, ran through a PBKDF2, to produce a root seed that can then be used to generate other passkeys for FIDO2-based web authentication.
+A small library created for [Liquid Auth Android](https://github.com/algorandfoundation/liquid-auth-android) allowing users to specify a BIP39-compliant mnemonic, ran through a PBKDF2, to produce a derived main key that can then be used to generate other passkeys for FIDO2-based web authentication.

 This allows a user to regenerate passkeys created for specific domains (e.g., GitHub.com) and userIds anew, across platforms and devices.
 The alternative is to either keep the passkeys device-bound, or to rely on Google or Apple to custody the keys on-behalf of the user.